-The ATL's Board plans to take action on the proposed ATL Title VI Program during their regularly scheduled meeting on October 5, 2023.
-ATL will be conducting a public comment period from September 1 through September 30, 2023, and two public hearings on September 20, 2023.
-The public hearings will employ all public health recommended guidelines for participants.
-Additional methods of providing public comment remain in place to include email, phone, and/or mail.
+The ATL's Board to adopted the ATL Title VI Program during their regularly scheduled meeting on October 5, 2023.
+ATL staff conducted a public comment period from September 1 through September 30, 2023, and two public hearings on September 20, 2023.
+The public hearings employed all current public health recommended guidelines for participants.
+Additional methods of providing public comment remained in place including email, phone, and mail.